JuliaLang/julia/doc/manual/parallel-computing.rst

     julia -p <n> -L file1.jl -L file2.jl driver.jl

-Each process has an associated identifier.
-The process providing the interactive Julia prompt always has an ``id`` equal to 1, as would the Julia process running the driver script in the example above.
+The Julia process running the driver script in the example above has an ``id`` equal to 1, just like a process providing an interactive prompt.
-The processes used by default for parallel operations are referred to as "workers".
-When there is only one process, process 1 is considered a worker.
-Otherwise, workers are considered to be all processes other than process 1.

 The base Julia installation has in-built support for two types of clusters: